Who are we?

 Our Pilot Production Process helps bridge product design and scalable manufacturing:

-Engage us at the early stages to align product design with production realities.
+We engage at the earliest stages to fully align your product design with production capabilities and realities.

-We create a preliminary production process and machinery concept for your review.
+We create a comprehensive production process and machinery concept for your team's review and approval.

-We design machinery to validate throughput and production costs, complete with bill of materials, supply chain considerations, and structured feedback for your product team.
+We design and model machinery to validate target throughput and production costs.
+This includes a Bill of Materials (BOM), supply chain analysis, and structured DFM feedback.

-We build one or more machines to validate the process in practice, measuring actual parameters such as throughput, yield, and cost
+We build and commission one or more machines to validate the entire process in practice, measuring actual parameters like throughput, yield, and unit cost.

-We scale machinery production, optimize performance, and provide lifecycle support for long-term manufacturing success.
+We manage the full-scale machinery production, optimize system performance, and provide lifecycle support for sustained manufacturing success.

 Process Normalization